wbnns/learnhowtocode/deep-dives/ruby/blocks.md

 logger { p [1, 2, 3] }
 ```

 The example isn't that useful but hopefully you should see how blocks allow huge flexibility in how methods act upon data.
 Let's see if we can make it more interesting, but still not that useful.
 You now get given a new requirement that users want a method that allows them to write whatever they want, and it gets printed twice to the terminal.
 How might you handle this requirement?
-Well if I told you that you can call yield as many times as you want and each time it yields to the block in the same way you'd probably have a good idea.
+Well if we told you that you can call yield as many times as you want and each time it yields to the block in the same way you'd probably have a good idea.

 ```ruby
 def double_vision